-A strong knowledge of mathematics and ability to manipulate data is also required; as well as an ability to be self-motivated and to work independently right from the start of the course.
+A strong knowledge of mathematics and ability to manipulate data is also required, as well as an ability to be self-motivated and to work independently right from the start of the course.
 Any students intending to study Science A-Levels and considering careers in medicine, veterinary science, physiotherapy, engineering or law are encouraged to choose Triple Science.

-Biology Chemistry Physics Cell biology Atomic structure and the periodic table Forces Organisation Bonding, structure and the properties of Energy Infection and response matter Waves Bioenergetics Quantitative chemistry Electricity Homeostasis and Chemical changes, Energy changes Magnetism and response The rate and extent of chemical change electromagnetism Inheritance, variation Organic chemistry Particle model of and evolution Chemical analysis matter Ecology Chemistry of the atmosphere Atomic structure Using resources Space physics
+Biology Chemistry Cell biology Atomic structure and the periodic table Organisation Bonding, structure and the properties of Infection and response matter Bioenergetics Quantitative chemistry Homeostasis and Chemical changes, energy changes

+Organic chemistry

+Chemical analysis

+Using resources

+Chemistry of the atmosphere